itpplasma/slidegeist/README.md

 ## Limitations

-- Scene detection may need threshold tuning for some videos (default 0.025 works well for most lectures, try 0.015 for maximum sensitivity or 0.03+ for only major transitions)
+- Scene detection may need threshold tuning for some videos (default 0.025 works well for most lectures; because the optimizer auto-adjusts, use lower values like 0.015 to bias toward more slides or 0.03+ to bias toward fewer major transitions)

+### Advanced Threshold Tuning

+- The Opencast optimizer targets roughly 30 segments per hour.
+That goal works well for standard lectures but you can steer it:
+  - Lower `--scene-threshold` to encourage more segments before optimization.
+Useful when the optimizer consistently undershoots the actual slide count.
+  - Raise `--scene-threshold` to bias toward fewer segments when the optimizer overshoots and splits slides too often.
+- `--scene-threshold` is still bounded between 0.0 and 1.0.
+Values outside this range will be rejected by the CLI validator.
 - No speaker diarization
 - No automatic slide deduplication